AI Transparency

 The Policy for the responsible use of AI in government requires all non-corporate Commonwealth entities to make a publicly available statement outlining their approach to AI adoption and use as directed by the Digital Transformation Agency (DTA).

-The ARC is committed to ensuring that the internal use of Artificial Intelligence (AI) is appropriate, responsible and ethical.
-The ARC embraces the opportunity for all its personnel to use AI as a complementary tool for internal purposes, however the appropriate, responsible and ethical use of AI will always be the highest priority.
+The ARC is committed to capturing the opportunity of Artificial Intelligence (AI) across the organisation, while ensuring that the use of AI is appropriate, responsible and ethical.
 The ARC complies with the Policy for the responsible use of AI in government, and other relevant guidance regarding government standards of AI use.
+The ARC has a separate policy to outline its expectations for the use of AI by grant applicants and ARC assessors.

-To ensure the appropriate, responsible and ethical application of AI used internally within the agency, the ARC’s approach is to:
+To ensure the appropriate, responsible and ethical application of AI use within the agency, the ARC’s approach is to:

 Analytics for insights